 The stage management intern is a vital member of the stage management team ranging from 3-5 people on any given show.
 This intern will be in all rehearsals assisting the stage manager with paperwork, props tracking, being on book, and whatever else the Stage Manager needs to be done.
 This person will also become part of the run crew when the show goes into performances.
 This intern gets to work alongside and learn from AEA Stage Managers from around the country and will build many contacts.
 In order to give this internship even more experience, interns may be asked to assist with special events.
 This internship requires a person who possesses strong organizational skills, who is not afraid to take initiative while still being a team player, who is hungry to learn, and who has a great sense of humor.
-Recent college graduates with experience in stage management are preferred.
+Recent college graduates or people with equivalent experience in stage management are preferred.

 The costume intern is a valuable member of the six-person costume staff at Trinity Rep. This intern is responsible for helping to build costumes for all main stage shows as well as serving as wardrobe/dresser for the run of some productions.
 This intern has the opportunity to build a piece from muslin all the way to a finished garment, as well as learning more about alterations, finishing work, wig maintenance, and crafts.
 In hopes of furthering experience level, interns may be asked to take on special events.
 This internship requires someone who is willing to work well with others as part of a team, who has a great attitude, and someone who can keep his or herself on the task at all times.
 Must have strong organizational skills, be able to work at heights, and lift 50 lbs.
 Recent college graduates with costuming, wardrobe, and sewing experience preferred.

-- Serve as production assistant, run crew, and/or wardrobe crew for several major PCPC productions throughout the year;
+• Serve as a production assistant, run crew, and/or wardrobe crew for several major PCPC productions throughout the year;